Sultana's Dream by Isabel Herguera

-Sultana's Dream is inspired by the personal accounts and diaries of Spanish director Isabel Herguera, whose resumé includes the short awarded animated La Gallina Ciega (2005), Ámár (2010), Bajo la Almohada (2012), and Amore d' inverno (2015).
+Sultana's Dream is inspired by the personal accounts and diaries of Spanish director Isabel Herguera, whose resumé includes the short awarded animated La Gallina Ciega (2005), Ámár (2010), Bajo la Almohada (2012), and Amore d' inverno (2015) [watch it here].

 The film boasts a 4-country co-production: Spain (Abano Producións, Uniko Estudio Creativo, Sultana Film and El Gatoverde Producciones), Portugal (Sparkle Animation) Italy (Stelmo Production), and Germany (Vamos Animation).

 Sutlana's dream investigates the place of women within a semi-documentary tradition, based on the eponymous feminist utopian story, written in 1905 by Rokeya Shakhawat Hossain.
 Hossain came from Pairaband (b.
 1880), a small village in British India (now Bagladesh), and was an intrepid champion for women's advancements in society, in both her writings and actions.
 Herguera uses the Rokeya Hossain short story Sultana's Dream as a film making device and a research tool of contemporary director Ines; Ines tries to educate contemporary women through art and animation, but her own life is intertwined with fiction.